-- (A) Boundaries indicated as approximately following roads or highways shall be construed as following the right-of-way center lines of said roads or highways. - (B) Boundaries indicated as approximately following section lines, quarter-section lines, quarter-quarter section lines, or lot lines shall be construed as following such lines. - (C) Boundaries indicated as approximately following Township boundary lines shall be construed as following such boundary lines. - (D) Boundaries indicated as approximately following railroad lines shall be considered midway between the main tracks. - (E) Boundaries indicated as approximately parallel to the center lines of streets or highways shall be construed as parallel thereto and at such distance as indicated on the Official Zoning Map.
-If no distance is given, such dimension shall be determined by using the scale shown on the Official Zoning Map. - (F) Boundaries following the shoreline of a stream, lake, or other body of water shall be construed to follow such shorelines, and in the event of a change in the shorelines shall be construed as moving with the actual shorelines: boundaries indicated as approximately following the thread of streams.
+- Be right-of-way center lines of said roads or highways.
+The soundaries indicated as approximately following section lines, quarter-section lines, quarter-quarter section lines, or lot lines shall be construed as following such lines.
+(B) - Boundaries indicated as approximately following Township boundary lines shall be construed as following such boundary lines - Boundaries indicated as approximately following railroad lines shall be considered midway between the main tracks. - Boundaries indicated as approximately parallel to the center lines of streets or highways shall be (E) construed as parallel thereto and at such distance as indicated on the Official Zoning Map.
+If no distance is given, such dimension shall be determined by using the scale shown on the Official - Boundaries following the shoreline of a stream, lake, or other body of water shall be construed to follow such shorelines, and in the event of a change in the shorelines shall be construed as moving with the actual shorelines; boundaries indicated as approximately following the 10 sad of streams.